Privacy and Security

 - When we call, we may ask to speak to only you or an individual you have listed in writing that we are permitted to speak with.

-- Your printed records are housed separately from common areas within our practice where your name is not readily visible.
+- Your printed records are housed separately from common areas within our practice where your name is not readily visible to the public.

 - We will only communicate with agencies that have a legal right to know the details of your history while under our care.
 This may include insurance companies and other doctors involved in your care.